 The practice of neuropsychology has become highly specialized in both the pediatric and adult realms, with clear training requirements having been established via the Houston Conference guidelines in 1998 (see enclosure).
 Since 2005, a formal two-year post-doctoral fellowship has been required to meet the minimum standards for practice and board certification.
 Although not required, board certification in neuropsychology has become the common expectation for individuals working in hospital, government, and private practice settings.
-I would like to emphasize that the governing board has found it necessary for those practicing neuropsychology to obtain, on average, approximately nine years of training, after completing college.
-We are unaware of any state that allows the practice of neuropsychology at the master's level, where the training is typically two years of post graduate studies, and typically without detailed training in various neurological topics critical to the practice of neuropsychology (e.g., functional neuroanatomy, neuroimaging utilization, neuropathological disease profiles, clinical research methods for interpretation, etc.).
+We are unaware of any state that allows the practice of neuropsychology at the master's level.
 It is also important to note that specific guidelines for the practice of neuropsychology were created because neuropsychologists often serve client populations (e.g., Traumatic Brain Injury; Epilepsy; Alzheimer's Disease) who present with different evaluation and treatment needs than populations typically served by psychologists.
 For this reason, we must collectively oppose the proposed revisions as currently written.
 Specifically, the current version of the NC Practice Act includes the following statement: